 “We will get a lot more data and a lot more precise from the combination of ECG and chest movements,” explains Lu in a press release.

-There is no need to have an adhesive tape to keep it on the chest, and the sensor costs are very low.
-The progress in the field of electronic tattoos is evident, unthinkable even just two years ago.
+There is no need to have an adhesive tape to keep it on the chest (perhaps with your name written on it, as in the medical series), and the costs of the sensor are very low.
+The breakthroughs in the field of electronic tattoos that produce performance similar to that of an EKG are evident, unthinkable even just two years ago.

 The challenge for the researchers now is to increase the autonomy of the device, and maybe even be able to power it remotely.
 Without frying the skin that houses the tattoo, I mean.